Fedora (1978 film): Plot

 At the funeral, Dutch accuses Vando and the countess of murdering Fedora.
-The countess reveals that in fact she is Fedora, with whom Dutch had the affair.
+The countess reveals that she is, in fact, Fedora, with whom Dutch had the affair.
 The woman who died was her daughter Antonia, who took her mother's place after one of Fedora's surgical treatments disfigured her face.
 Antonia closely resembled her mother physically but was a much better actress, causing people to believe Fedora herself had become more skillful with age.
 The deception went undetected until Antonia fell in love with actor Michael York while making a film with him.
 She begged her mother to be allowed to tell Michael the truth, but the scandal would have ruined both Antonia's career and Fedora's legacy.
 Unable to trust Antonia, Fedora arranged for Antonia's "retirement" and kept her prisoner on the island.
 The loss of both her career and her true love caused Antonia to turn to drugs, which destroyed both her looks and her sanity.
 Fedora realized she could never allow her daughter to leave the island because the inevitable media frenzy surrounding "Fedora's" return would shatter Antonia's fragile mental health.
 Consumed with guilt over the predicament she had caused, Fedora tended Antonia until Dutch's appearance reminded Antonia of the life she had lost, and she killed herself.

-Horrified by the revelation, Dutch considers revealing the sordid story to the press, but realizes he still has feelings toward Fedora and decides she has been punished enough by the loss of her career and her guilt over her daughter.
+Horrified by the revelation, Dutch considers revealing the sordid story to the press, but he realizes he still has feelings toward Fedora and decides she has been punished enough by the loss of her career and her guilt over her daughter.
 Dutch says goodbye to the elderly Fedora, who dies six weeks after they part.